Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-The MOEA/competent municipal city government will grant a unified business number to a company upon the approval of incorporation.
-After the incorporation, a company shall apply for business registration with the tax authority and the tax authority will assign a tax identification number (VAT number).
+The MOEA/competent municipal city government will grant a government unified invoice number to a company upon the approval of incorporation.
+After the incorporation, a company must apply for business registration with the tax authority and the tax authority will assign a tax identification number (VAT number).

 What is the title of the applicable company registry?

-The competent registry could be the MOEA (經濟部) or the relevant municipal city government authorities, depending on the amount of paid-in capital and the location of the registered address of the company.
-For a company with a paid-in capital more than NT$500 million, the competent registry shall be the MOEA, regardless the location of such company.
+The competent registry could be the MOEA or the relevant municipal city government authorities, depending on the amount of paid-in capital and the location of the registered address of the company.
+For a company with a paid-in capital of NT$500 million or more, the competent registry will be the MOEA, regardless the location of such company.

 What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.:

-The following items must be filed with the MOEA and most of which are publicly available:
+The following items must be filed with the company registrar, most of which are publicly available:

-• Operation status (e.g. active, suspended, dissolved, or liquidated)
+• Operational status (e.g. active, suspended, dissolved, or liquidated).

-• Name of and shares held by the directors and the supervisors, and the corporate shareholders represented by the directors/supervisors (if applicable)
+• Names of and shares held by the directors and the supervisors, and the corporate shareholders represented by the directors/supervisors (if applicable).

-• Relevant information of the branch(es) of the company (if available).
+• Relevant information on the branch(es) of the company (if available).

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-The board of directors (董事會).
-The board of directors is in charge of the operation of the business, except for the matters stipulated by the Company Act and Articles that must be resolved by a shareholders' meeting.
+The Board of Directors is in charge of the operation of the business, except for the matters stipulated by the Company Act and Articles that must be resolved by a shareholders' meeting.

 How are the members of the executive body appointed, dismissed and replaced?